irobot-ros/ros2-performance/proposals/intraprocess_communication.md

 - `unique_ptr<MessageT>`

 The choice of the buffer data-type is controlled through an additional field in the `SubscriptionOptions`.
-The default value for this option is `CallbackDefault`, which corresponds to selecting the type between `shared_ptr<constMessageT>` and `unique_ptr<MessageT>` that better fits with its callback type.
+The default value for this option is denominated `CallbackDefault`, which corresponds to selecting the type between `shared_ptr<constMessageT>` and `unique_ptr<MessageT>` that better fits with its callback type.
 This is deduced looking at the output of `AnySubscriptionCallback::use_take_shared_method()`.

 If the history QoS is set to `keep all`, the buffers are dynamically allocated.
 On the other hand, if the history QoS is set to `keep last`, the buffers have a size equal to the depth of the history and they act as ring buffers (overwriting the oldest data when trying to push while its full).

-Ring buffers are not only used in `Subscription`s but also in each `Publisher` with a durability QoS of type `transient local`.
+Buffers are not only used in `Subscription`s but also in each `Publisher` with a durability QoS of type `transient local`.
+The data-type stored in the `Publisher` buffer is always `shared_ptr<const MessageT>`.

 A new class derived from `rclcpp::Waitable` is defined, denominated `SubscriptionIntraProcessWaitable`.
 An object of this type is created by each `Subscription` with intra-process communication enabled and it is used